Graphical Analysis In Exercises 9–12, determine whether the graph... | Channels for Pearson+

 Continuous Random Variable

-A continuous random variable, in contrast, can take on an infinite number of values within a given range.
-This means it can include fractions and decimals, representing measurements that can vary smoothly.
-For example, if attendance could be measured in fractions of a person (which is not realistic), it would be considered continuous.
+A continuous random variable can take on an infinite number of values within a given range.
+This means it can represent measurements that can be subdivided infinitely, such as height, weight, or distance.
+Graphically, continuous variables are represented by a smooth line or curve, indicating that any value within the range is possible.

 Recommended video: